Mm2PL/MmsUtilityBot/README.md

     1. Path for sqlite is `sqlite:///PATH/TO/DB`
     2. For MariaDB or Mysql it is `mysql+pymysql://user:passowrd@host/db_name`
 5. Create a key pair for signing code.
 Make sure to store the private key somewhere safe, if you are running the bot in a vm or on an external host, don't send the key there
+    You can use the included `generate_keys.py` script to do this for you.
     Your keys should look a bit like this:
     ```
     -----BEGIN RSA PUBLIC KEY-----